-Recommended Grade Level: 10 and 11

-In this course, students will learn how to navigate the financial decisions they must face and to make informed decisions related to career exploration, budgeting, banking, credit, insurance, spending, taxes, saving, investing, buying/leasing a vehicle, living independently, and inheritance.
-Development of financial literacy skills and an understanding of economic principles will provide the basis for responsible citizenship and career success.
+Economics & Personal Finance Course No.H 16010RY Required Recommended Grade Level: 10 and 11 Year-Long 1 credit In this course, students will learn h now to navigate the financial decisions they must fa ce and to make in formed decisions related to career explora tion, budgeting, banking, credit, insurance, spendin g, taxes, saving, in vesting, buying/leasing a vehicle, living ind ependently, and inheritance.
+Development of finance cial literacy skills and an understanding of economic principles will provide the basis for responsible citizenship and career success.
 In addition to developing personal finance skills, students will also study basic occupational skills and concepts in preparation for entry-level employment in the field of finance.
 The course incorporates all economics and financial literacy objectives included in the Code of Virginia §22.1-200-03B.
 The cooperative education method is available for this course.
-Students combine classroom instruction and supervised on-the-job training in an approved position with continuing supervision throughout the school year.
+Students combine classroom instruction and supervised on-the-job training in an approved position with continuing supervision throughout the sc hool year.